Skip to main content

 Combination Therapy a Third Avenue

 The discussion of metformin versus inositol also includes a third possibility ∞ using them together.
 A 2024 meta-analysis explored the effects of combining metformin and inositol versus using metformin alone.
 The results were illuminating.
-The was significantly more effective at improving menstrual cycle regularity and reducing hirsutism scores compared to metformin monotherapy.
+The combination therapy was significantly more effective at improving menstrual cycle regularity and reducing hirsutism scores compared to metformin monotherapy.

 This suggests a synergistic relationship between the two.
 By targeting the same overarching problem of insulin resistance through two distinct mechanisms ∞ one systemic and one cellular ∞ the combination may produce a more comprehensive and potent clinical effect.
 This approach could be particularly beneficial for individuals with more severe metabolic or hyperandrogenic symptoms who have not achieved their desired outcomes with a single agent.